-Students who are suspended for bullying shall be provided with targeted interventions, which shall also be considered a remedial measure.
+Students who are suspended for bullying shall be provided with targeted interventions, which shall also be considered remedial measures.
 These may include, but are not limited to, the in-school supports bulleted above.
 Students who engage in repeated bullying after such targeted interventions may be subject to long-term suspension or expulsion, depending on the misconduct.